Fast construction of irreducible polynomials over finite fields: Introduction

 So we are driven to consider very particular polynomials.
-For example, Adleman and Lenstra \cite{AL} construct irreducible polynomials in this way.
-Their method is deterministic polynomial time, under the Riemann Hypothesis.
-It uses Gauss Periods.
-In Section \ref{section:qm1} we recall how efficient such methods can be for very special values of the degree $d$.
+For example, Adleman and Lenstra~\cite{AL} construct irreducible polynomials in this way.
+Their method uses Gauss periods that are relative traces of roots of unity.
+In Section~\ref{section:qm1}, we recall how efficient known methods can be for very special values of the degree $d$.
 We reach quasi-linear complexity in $d$ when $d=\ell^\delta$ is a power of a prime divisor $\ell$ of $p(q-1)$.
-Section \ref{section:general} explains how to construct a degree $d_1d_2$ irreducible polynomial once given two irreducible polynomials of coprime degrees $d_1$ and $d_2$.
-We explain in Sections \ref{section:fiber} and \ref{section:basis} how to construct irreducible polynomials using isogenies between elliptic curves.
+Section~\ref{section:general} explains how to construct a degree $d_1d_2$ irreducible polynomial once given two irreducible polynomials of coprime degrees $d_1$ and $d_2$.
+We explain in Sections~\ref{section:fiber} and~\ref{section:basis} how to construct irreducible polynomials using isogenies between elliptic curves.
 Thanks to this new construction, we reach quasi-linear complexity in $d$ when $d=\ell^\delta$ is a power of a prime $\ell$ and $\ell$ does not divide $p(q-1)$.
-Putting everything together, we obtain a probabilistic algorithm that finds a degree $d$ irreducible polynomial in $\bK[x]$ at the expense of $d^{1+o(1)}\times (\log q)^{5+o(1)}$ elementary operations, without any restriction on $d$ nor $q$.
-Our constructions are summarized in Section \ref{section:algo} and Theorem \ref{th:main}.
-In Section \ref{section:4} we state several useful preliminary results about finite fields, polynomials and elliptic curves.
+Putting everything together, we obtain a probabilistic algorithm that finds degree $d$ irreducible polynomials in $\bK[x]$ in quasi-linear time in $d$, without any restriction on $d$ nor $q$.
+Our constructions are summarized in Section~\ref{section:compter}.
+In Section~\ref{sec:prel-results-about}, we state several useful preliminary results about finite fields, polynomials and elliptic curves.